 One goal every single writer should have for the new year involves reading.
 Reading pours writing in so that you can gush writing out.
 You can consume story in other ways: conversation, movies, television, but only reading allows you to feed your brain story, voice, and structure.
 Reading actually educates you as a writer and does it without you even realizing it.
-(This is why it's so helpful for those writing picture books or other short fiction forms to read picture books rather than novels for a while.
-Novel readers are teaching themselves to be novel writers, but when picture book writers concentrate too much on novels, it can make the picture book writing process so much more difficult.)
+(This is why it’s so helpful for those writing picture books of other short fiction forms to read picture books rather than novels for a while.
+Novel readers are teaching themselves to be novel writers, which can make the picture book writing process so much more difficult.)

 The Goal of Making Time

 Look at how you are spending your time.
 Consider keeping a record for a week of everything you do (think of it like one of those food diaries, only more intensive).
 Then look critically as spots where you spent time with little or no return.
 Sometimes we need time like that, but those also represent spots where you might mine your schedule for more writing time.
 The best way to make time is to develop a habit of squeezing in.
 Many of us spend much of our writing time getting ready to write.
 You want to cultivate of attitude of readiness so that when these empty moments pop up, you can slip in and write.